You cannot copy content of this website, your IP is being recorded

 Hot Incision Site: The body sends infection-fighting blood cells to the location when an infection develops in a wound or incision.
 This may cause your incision or wound to feel warm to the touch.
 The infection may cause you to develop other infection symptoms if the hot temperatures continue.

 If you or someone you know has recently sustained a wound, come to Reddy Urgent Care for a diagnosis and treatment today!
 We have experienced specialists who can help you with all of your wound care needs.
-Contact our office today to get in touch with a specialist.
-To book an appointment, call us or visit us online!
-We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, Paramount CA, East Side CA, and Los Altos CA.
+For more information, contact us.
+We have convenient locations to serve you.
+We serve patients from Bixby Knolls Long Beach CA, Downtown Long Beach CA, Paramount CA, Lakewood CA, Rossmoor CA, Carson CA, Bellflower CA, Lynwood CA, Norwalk CA, and surrounding areas.

 Urgent Care Clinic in Long Beach and Paramount, CA - Locations